Psy.D. in Clinical Psychology

-Regentís Doctor of Psychology in Clinical Psychology is a combined masterís and doctoral degree program that offers students both a M.A. in Clinical Psychology and the Psy.D.
-The program is American Psychological Association (APA) accredited and prepares students for state licensure as a Clinical Psychologist.
-The Psy.D. in Clinical Psychology seeks to contribute to the ongoing development of clinical psychology from a Christian perspective while focusing on training, scholarship and service.
-Training in the Psy.D. program is faithful to the scientific and professional discipline of clinical psychology while maintaining a distinctively Christian identity.
+Regent's Psy.D. in Clinical Psychology is a combined master's and doctoral degree program that offers students both an M.A. and Psy.D. in Clinical Psychology.
+The program is APA accredited and prepares students for state licensure as a clinical psychologist.
+Our doctorate in clinical psychology seeks to contribute to the ongoing development of clinical psychology from a Christian perspective while focusing on training, scholarship and service.
+Training in our psychology graduate program is faithful to the scientific and professional discipline of clinical psychology while maintaining a distinctively Christian approach to mental health.

 Psy.D. in Clinical Psychology Program Highlights

 Length: 121 credit hours.
 May be completed in five years.
 Students may begin the program in the fall semester.

 Format: Offered entirely on-campus at our Virginia Beach campus.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Learning Model | Clinical Training Sequence | Internship | Internship Match Listing | Dissertation | Psy.D.
 Colloquia | Christian Integration | Employment | FAQ | Student Admissions, Outcomes, and Other Data